SparseDFF: Sparse-View Feature Distillation for One-Shot Dexterous Manipulation: Experiments

 \paragraph{Ablations on feature refinement}

-In \cref{fig:results_ablation_refine}, we present our ablation results focusing on the feature refinement network, detailed in \cref{sec:3d_feat_distill}.
-This network is pivotal for enhancing the consistency of the feature field.
-The visualization illustrates the energy field utilized for end-effector pose optimization, both with and without the implementation of the refinement network.
-It is evident that the refined features lead to a concentration of low energy values at positions aligning with the provided hand demonstration.
-In contrast, the energy field derived from the model without refinement is more dispersed and lacks focused low-energy concentrations.
+Our ablation on the feature refinement network, as discussed in \cref{sec:3d_feat_distill}, is visualized in \cref{fig:results_ablation_refine}.
+This network plays a crucial role in enhancing the feature field's consistency.
+The comparison highlights the energy fields used for end-effector pose optimization, showcasing the advantages of incorporating the refinement network.
+With refinement, we observe a focused distribution of low-energy values at positions matching the hand demonstration, indicating better feature consistency.
+Conversely, without refinement, the energy distribution appears more scattered, lacking precise low-energy zones.

 \paragraph{Ablations on point pruning}